Scene 1: Zinnia

 My job’s, how do I put it……

-I’m the head director of technological advancement for the Human Forces, I suppose.
+I’m the head director of technological advancement for the Army of Humanity, I suppose.

 I’m developing new android soldiers called “YoRHa” here on the 6th orbital satellite, “Lab”.